enisn/UraniumUI/docs/en/theming/CreatingTheme.md

 # Creating a Theme

-UraniumUI themes are ordinary .NET MAUI resource dictionaries plus a small set of conventions for color tokens, keyed styles, `StyleClass` styles, and reusable control primitives.
-A theme can be as small as an app-specific palette over the Material theme, or as large as a separate package with its own controls, resource dictionaries, XAML namespace, and `Use...` registration method.
+In a UraniumUI app, a theme is a set of .NET MAUI resource dictionaries that define your app's colors, base styles, style classes, and reusable visual patterns.
+You do not need to create another library to theme an app.
+Most apps can keep the Material controls and replace the parts that make the UI feel like your product.

-This page is the handbook for building and maintaining those themes.
+This page is a handbook for app developers who want to create their own visual system on top of UraniumUI.

 ## Theme Scope